segni-tafesse/ethio_agri_smart/lib/data/Earth-Pea.md

 3. Pea Leaf Roll Virus (PLRV): PLRV is transmitted by aphids and can infect Earth peas, leading to leaf rolling, yellowing, and stunted growth.
 Infected plants may also produce smaller, distorted pods.
 Controlling aphids through insecticidal sprays, implementing physical barriers, or introducing beneficial insects can help reduce the spread of PLRV.
 Again, using resistant cultivars can provide added protection against this virus.

 ## Fungus
- While Earth peas, or Pisum sativum, are generally quite resilient, there are a few fungal diseases that can pose a threat to their well-being.
  Here are a couple of notable fungal diseases that can affect Earth peas:

 1. Powdery Mildew: Powdery mildew is a common fungal disease that can affect Earth peas.
 It manifests as a white, powdery growth on the leaves, stems, and pods of the plant.
 Infected plants may exhibit stunted growth, reduced yield, and premature defoliation.
 To manage powdery mildew, ensure proper spacing between plants for adequate airflow, avoid overhead irrigation, and apply fungicides if necessary.